joeyough/sentry/docs/DISCOVERY.md

 ## What Sentry is not

-- **Not a SIEM.** VDA has Sniper.
+- **Not a SIEM.** VDA has SNYPR.
 We integrate, we don't compete.
 - **Not a CRM, quote tool, invoice system, or project manager.** Halo tried to be all of those.
 Rolled back.
 - **Not a system of record for security telemetry.** VDA's promise to customers is "we don't store your data."
-Sniper holds the incident detail.
+SNYPR holds the incident detail.
 The ticket holds the reference and the communication log.
 - **Not Salesforce, Monday, or Slack.** Those stay.
 We don't replace them.

 ## Who's who